hablutzel1/blobfish-ejbca-linters-wrappers/README.md

 ### Installation

-*All system users that intend to use this linters will require to be added to the rvm group as indicated below.*
+*All system users that intend to use this linter will require to be added to the rvm group as indicated below.*

 First, a global RVM installation has to be completed like this: